 These statistics are made available online at the Scottish Government's statistics website in accessible formats (html and pdf versions are available).
-Data tables are made available in excel and PDF format to allow users to carry out further analysis.
+Data tables are made available in excel to allow users to carry out further analysis.
 Anonymised farm-level datasets may be made available to recognised research organisations.

-Methodological notes and additional notes to tables, identifying specific quality issues, are included in this document, which is available online and linked to from all National Statistics outputs containing cereal production estimates.
+Methodological notes and additional notes to tables, identifying specific quality issues, are included in this document, which is available online and linked to from all National Statistics outputs containing agricultural census results.
 Links to the Agriculture Statistics series of outputs are available from the Gov.uk website, www.gov.uk.